 The short or long integer field that stores the invisibility values that can be used to remove some buildings from display to resolve symbol conflicts.
 Buildings with a value of 1 will be removed from display; those with a value of 0 will not be removed.
 Use a definition query on the layer to display visible buildings only.
 No features are deleted.

 The layers containing the linear or polygon features that are conflict barriers for input building features.
 Buildings will be modified to resolve conflicts between buildings and barriers.
 The orient value is Boolean, specifying whether buildings will be oriented to the barrier layer.

 Gap specifies the distance that buildings will move toward or away from the barrier layer.
-A unit must be entered with the value.
+A unit must be provided with the value.

-If no unit is entered with the gap value (that is, 10 instead of 10 meters), the linear unit from the input feature's coordinate system will be used.
+If no unit is provided with the gap value (that is, 10 instead of 10 meters), the linear unit from the input feature's coordinate system will be used.

 The minimum allowable distance between symbolized buildings at scale.
 Buildings that are closer together will be displaced or hidden to enforce this distance.
 The minimum allowable distance is set relative to the reference scale (that is, 15 meters at 1:50,000 scale).
 The value is 0 if the reference scale is not set.

 Minimum Allowable Building Size

 The minimum allowable size of the shortest side of a rotated best-fit bounding box around the symbolized building feature drawn at the reference scale.
 Buildings with a bounding box side smaller than this value will be enlarged to meet it.
 Resizing may occur nonproportionally, resulting in a change to the building morphology.